 In The Bass Saxophone a young Czechoslovakian student living under the rule of the Nazis is lured by his love of jazz – the “forbidden music” – into secretly and dangerously playing in a German band, with bizarre and unexpected results.

 Written with the lyrical intensity of a great jazz performance, these two extraordinary novellas are among Skvorecky’s finest works.

 Get the news you want from Penguin Random House

 About Josef Skvorecky

-Josef Skvorecky is the winner of numerous literary prizes including the Governor General’s Award, the Order of Canada and the Order of the White Lion.
-He lives in Toronto.
+JOSEF SKVORECKY was the winner of numerous literary prizes including the Governor General’s Award, the Order of Canada and the Order of the White Lion.
+He died in 2012.